 National death data

-As the appointed Australian Coordinating Registry (ACR), we have the approval of all Australian Registry of Births, Deaths and Marriages (RBDM) offices (the data custodians) to release these datasets on their behalf to an approved agency or applicant.
+As the appointed Australian Coordinating Registry (ACR), we have the approval of all Australian Registry of Births, Deaths and Marriages (RBDM) offices (the data custodians) to provide services accessing these datasets on their behalf to an approved agency or applicant.

 You can apply to get this information once only, or on a recurring basis.